aurotripathy/edge-sushi-detector-w-unet/README.md

 ### Training Dataset
 My initial training dataset size was 25 images and they are all in the  [training dataset](/resized_images/) folder.
-For increasingly better segmenation, you can cartainly add more images.
+For increasingly better segmenation, you can certainly add more images and their corresponding masks.

 Below is a sample image.